apache/pekko/docs/src/main/paradox/stream/operators/Source-or-Flow/throttle.md

 ## Description

-Limit the throughput to a specific number of elements per time unit, or a specific total cost per time unit, where a function has to be provided to calculate the individual cost of each element.
+Limit the throughput to a specific number of elements per time unit, or a specific total cost per-time unit, where a function has to be provided to calculate the individual cost of each element.

 The throttle operator combines well with the @ref[`queue`](./../Source/queue.md) operator to adapt the speeds on both ends of the `queue`-`throttle` pair.